shybil/GettingAndCleaningData/CodeBook.md

 # 4. Appropriately label the data set with descriptive activity names.

 Remove () Replace - with . from the features
-Skip the first 3 columns and replace the column names from V... to the Features label
+Replace the column names from V... to the Features label

 # 5. From the data set in step 4, creates an independent tidy data set with the average of each variable for each activity and each subject.

 Remove extra columns
-Add in the activity label
+Perform the aggregation by subject and activity and save the results into tidydata Add in the activity label
-use the write.table to create the resulting projectTidy.txt tidy file
+Use the write.table to create the resulting projectTidy.txt tidy file